Skip to main content

 “Justice?”
 She eyed him.
 “That is the last thing you want.”
 Swadhin closed the book he had opened to the first chapter.

 “You have no idea what I want.
 What Bina wanted.
 What Benimadhob’s daughter wanted.
 She was barely a year older than you.”
-He pushed the bowl to Abhaya who finally gave in.
+He pushed the bowl to Abhaya, who finally gave in.
 Her eyes asked a question her lips did not.
 What happened to them?
 Who are they?

 “I will come back tomorrow,” he said, picking up the bowl and looking around.
 “And I will ask someone to clean the mess before the ants feast on you.”

 Abhaya was shocked at how calm and cold he was.
 Swadhin Da was always reading novels and poetry.
-Her sisters-in-law would often say he was a soft boy and the world would eat him up.
-Today she did not know the man she saw anymore.
+Her sisters-in-law would often say he was a soft boy, and the world would eat him up.
+Today, she did not know the man she saw anymore.

 Prison life was perhaps a greater punishment than death.
 That was what Nanku Patel inferred when he was sent disguised as a prisoner into the Presidency Jail.
 The old jailhouse was filled with inmates, most of them there because they planned something against the Raj.
-Nanku Patel hailed from Gujrat but his forefathers had settled in Bengal for trade.
-When the young lad desired to join the Imperial forces against his widowed mother’s wishes he thought he was serving his country.
+Nanku Patel hailed from Gujarat, but his forefathers had settled in Bengal for trade.
+When the young lad desired to join the Imperial forces against his widowed mother’s wishes, he thought he was serving his country.
 But just seven days in jail made him wonder if there were two sides to a coin.
-He was appointed there with a simple task before the trial started for Adhir, Benu’s son who killed the Magistrate.
-If the prisoner befriended a fellow prisoner and gave away information it would be helpful.
-The Imperial Police was sure that after the repeated attacks in and around Bakergunj something big was at play.
+He was appointed there with a simple task before the trial started for Adhir, Benu’s son, who killed the Magistrate.
+If the prisoner befriended a fellow prisoner and gave away information, it would be helpful.
+The Imperial Police was sure that after the repeated attacks in and around Bakergunj, something big was at play.
 The police torture did nothing to make Adhir open his mouth against the people he worked with.
 Perhaps friendliness would help.
 For the first few days, Nanku coped with the brutal and rigorous jail routine when he worked at the cotton cloth-making workshop set up inside the jail.
-He was sharing a cell with Adhir but they never spoke.
-Adhir was least interested in him.
+He was sharing a cell with Adhir, but they never spoke.
+Adhir was the least interested in him.
 He did not even bother asking where he was from.
 Nanku was young and determined.
 He needed to start a conversation at any cost.

 “So Bhaya, can you tell me where we can get Bidis sneaked in from?”
-He asked light-heartedly to Adhir after watching him stare out of the ventilator above their head for thirty minutes straight.
+He asked light-heartedly to Adhir light-heartedly after watching him stare out of the ventilator above their head for thirty minutes straight.
 Adhir shook his head silently.
 “Where are you from?”
 He asked again.
 Adhir looked up at the words and finally noticed Nanku.
-He gave half a smile and asked “What are you in here for?”
+He gave half a smile and asked, “What are you in here for?”

 “I stole food because my mother can’t pay for it.”